The Short Answer to the Question "As a Dependent Can I get Job Training or Educational Assistance?" is Most Likely Yes.

-The short answer to this is most likely yes.
-Dependents' Education Assistance (DEA) offers job training or educational assistance to eligible dependents and survivors.
+The Dependents' Education Assistance (DEA) offers job training or educational assistance to eligible dependents and survivors.
 You can receive up to 45 months of educational assistance, which can be applied to on-the-job training, certificate and degree programs, and apprenticeships.

 To be considered you must be the son, daughter, or spouse of: